LibraryHippo 2020 - Sending Email from Heroku

 Code

-converts some settings from strings to their proper types, simplifying usage
+- converts some settings from strings to their proper types, simplifying usage in the code.

 Deploying to Heroku